benjaminbours/full-stack-challenge/README.md

-# CPARK - Full stack challenge
+# Test - Full stack challenge

+The backend part can realy be improve and optimized

 ## Install